Contact Mobile Homes

 Prior to applying for plan approval, the developer shall obtain preliminary approvals from the local health department, county road commission, county drain commissioner, and municipality as well as obtain a construction plan approval for water and sewer.

 How to Submit

 Reviews can also be submitted by mail or in-person at our Lansing Office.
-Submittals to the Plan Review Division must include a completed application, fee and two (2) sets of construction documents sealed and signed in accordance with 1980 PA 299.
+Submittals to the plan review program must include a completed application, fee and two (2) sets of construction documents sealed and signed in accordance with 1980 PA 299.
 Additionally, reviews must include: